 2- Revisit your business plan and adjust it accordingly

 Update your privacy statement, add new sales targets, and create or update customer policies.
 This simple act focuses your thoughts and ensures that your goals align with your company's current state.

 3- Review your marketing plan (or create one if you don't already have one)

 Is your advertising paying off?
 It's fun to implement new advertising strategies but with all the other hats you wear, it’s easy to forget to look back at what worked, what should be stopped, and what should be kept and improved.
 Analyze your marketing channels and see if you are getting a return on investment.
 This includes print materials (brochures, business cards), social media presence, online advertising, sponsorships, print ads, etc.

 4- Review your Website

 Take a look at your website, does it look outdated? are parts not working?
 Is it mobile friendly?
 Have you done any SEO optimization?

 If your website is made with WordPress, when is the last time that core, plugin and theme updates were installed?
 Do you have backups?

 A secure and updated website is critical for your business' reputation and can impact your revenue.
 Make sure that all security patches available have been applied and that you have current backups.
 Plan any redesigns or repairs to ensure that your business' virtual presence is modern and professional.
-Contact me if you need help with your website.

 The above content should not be construed as legal or tax advice.
 Always consult an attorney or tax professional regarding your specific legal or tax situation.